guardian/frontend/common/app/assets/javascripts/README.md

     $ bower list

-NOTE: We've removed qwery from out bower.json, as we wan't it locked to a 3.x version (4.x doesn't support IE8)
+NOTE: We're locking down Qwery to the last 3.x version, as 4 doesn't support <= IE8, i.e. DO NOT UPGRADE QWERY PAST VERSION 3

 ## Analaytics and ad tags